 The centre was managed by a suitably qualified and experienced person.
-She had a good knowledge of the assessed needs and support requirements for each resident.
-The person in charge held a degree in social studies and a certificate in management.
-She had more than six years management experience.
-She was in a full time position.
-She was also responsible for one other centre located nearby.
-She was supported by a team leader in this centre, who was met with on the day of inspection.
-The person in charge reported that she felt supported in her role and had regular formal and informal contact with her manager.
+He had only recently taken up the post and presented with a good knowledge of the assessed needs and support requirements for each resident.
+The person in charge held a degree in contemporary disability studies, a degree in professional disability studies, a degree in autism and a certificate in learning and development.
+He had more than three years management experience.
+He was in a full time position and was not responsible for any other designated centre.
+However, he did have responsibility for a service which supported individuals within their own homes which was operated by the provider.
+He was supported by a team leader in this centre.
+The person in charge reported that he felt supported in his role and had regular formal and informal contact with his manager.

 There was a clearly defined management structure in place that identified lines of accountability and responsibility.
 This meant that all staff were aware of their responsibilities and who they were accountable to.
-The person in charge and team leader completed some shifts within the centre but also had protected management hours.
 The person in charge reported to the director of administration who in turn reported to the chief executive officer.
 The person in charge and director of administration held formal meetings on a regular basis.

 The provider had completed an annual review of the quality and safety of the service and unannounced visits to review the quality and safety of care on a six monthly basis as required by the regulations.
 A number of other audits and checks were also completed on a regular basis.
-Examples of these included, health and safety checks, fire safety and finance.
+Examples of these included, health and safety checks, fire safety, medication, infection control and finance.
 There was evidence that actions were taken to address issues identified in these audits and checks.
 There were regular staff meetings and separately management meetings with evidence of communication of shared learning at these meetings.

 The staff team were found to have the right skills and experience to meet the assessed needs of each residents.
 At the time of inspection, the full complement of staff were in place.
+The majority of the staff team had been working in the centre for an extended period.
 This provided consistency of care for each of the residents.
 The actual and planned duty rosters were found to be maintained to a satisfactory level.